anBertoli/simple-strings/docs/api.md

 ```

 ### ss_concat_raw_len
-Concatenate the string `s1` with a C string `s2` of length `s2_len`.
+Concatenate the ss string `s1` with a C string `s2` of length `s2_len`.
 If the length of the C string
 is greater than `s2_len`, exceeding bytes are discarded.
 The `s2` C string is appended to the string
 `s1`, eventually growing the allocated space for `s1`.
 The strategy used in concat functions is the
 following: if the string `s1` has enough allocated space to contain also the string `s2` the content
 of the latter is simply appended, otherwise the `s1` string will be grown in order to have total
-allocated space equal to (2*n + 1) bytes, where n is the resulting (concatenated) string length.
-In
+allocated space equal to (2*n + 1 for the null terminator) bytes, where n is the resulting (concatenated)
-this case, both the final `len` and the free space `free` will be equal to n.
-The string `s1` is
+string length.
+In this case, both the final `len` and the free space `free` will be equal to n.
+The
-modified in place.
+string `s1` is modified in place.

-Returns the string `s1` concatenated with the C string `s2` if case of success or NULL if eventual
+Returns `err_none` (zero) in case of success or an error if any reallocation fails.
+In case of
-reallocations fail.
-In case of failure the string `s1` is still valid and must be freed after use.
+failure the ss string `s1` is still valid and must be freed after use.

 ```c
 ss_err ss_concat_raw_len(ss s1, const char *s2, size_t s2_len);
 ```

 ### ss_concat_raw
-Concatenate the string `s1` with a null terminated C string `s2`.
-The `s2` string is appended to
+Concatenate the ss string `s1` with a null terminated C string `s2`.
+The `s2` string is appended
-s1, eventually growing the allocated space for `s1`.
+to `s1`, eventually growing the allocated space for `s1`.
 If the `s2` string is NULL the function
-simply returns `s1`.
+is a no-op.
+Basically, it is a shorthand for `str_concat_raw_len(s1, s1, strlen(s2))` (see that
+function to have more info about the concat mechanism).
 The string `s1` is modified in-place.
-Basically, it is a shorthand for
-`str_concat_raw_len(s1, s1, strlen(s2))` (see that function to have more info about the concat
-mechanism).

-Returns the string `s1` concatenated with the C string `s2` if case of success or NULL if eventual
+Returns `err_none` (zero) in case of success or an error if any reallocation fails.
+In case of
-reallocations fail.
-In case of failure the string `s1` is still valid and must be freed after use.
+failure the ss string `s1` is still valid and must be freed after use.

 ```c
 ss_err ss_concat_raw(ss s1, const char *s2);
 ```

 ### ss_concat_str
-Concatenate the string `s1` with a second ss string `s2`.
-The `s2` string is appended to s1,
+Concatenate the ss string `s1` with a second ss string `s2`.
+The `s2` string is appended to `s1`,
 eventually growing the allocated space for `s1`.
 The string `s1` is modified in-place.
 Basically
 it is a shorthand for `ss_concat_raw_len(s1, s2->buf, s2->len)` (see that function to have more
-info about the concat mechanism).Both strings are still valid after the function call and must
+info about the concat mechanism).
+Both strings are still valid after the function call and must
 be freed separately.

-Returns the string `s1` concatenated with the C string `s2` if case of success or NULL if eventual
+Returns `err_none` (zero) in case of success or an error if any reallocation fails.
+In case of
-reallocations fail.
-In case of failure both strings are still valid and must be freed after use.
+failure both strings are still valid and must be freed after use.

 ```c
 ss_err ss_concat_str(ss s1, ss s2);